 In the sport of agility, the handler has a limited amount of time to get their dog to safely navigate a set of obstacles in a predetermined order.
 The obstacles can include jumps, tunnels, a chute, weave poles, an A-frame, a dog walk, a teeter-totter and more!
 The dog must safely complete the obstacles in a specific order and within a time limit.

 PupLife.com: How did you get started in agility sports?

 Cheryl: I started with my mixed breed, Wishes, back in 1991.
 At that time agility was probably the only sport that would allow mixed breed dogs, and I wanted to prove that my “All American” mutt was just as good as the purebreds.
 Wishes was a once in a lifetime dog.
 He loved agility sports but he loved me more!

-PupLife.com: With dog obesity and complications from obesity on the rise, what are your thoughts on the importance of exercising your dog.
+PupLife.com: With dog obesity and complications from obesity on the rise, what are your thoughts on the importance of feeding your pet Healthy Dog Treats

 Cheryl: I believe in keeping your dog in optimum physical shape whether or not you and your dog participate in agility.

 PupLife.com: How do you begin training your dog for agility?